https://www.deakin.edu.au/__data/assets/image/0003/2526438/36618_bachelor-of-cyber-security-honours_hero.jpg

 Course overview

 Secure technology is not only pivotal to business, but to everyday life.
-As a result, cyber security professionals are in high demand around the world.
-Deakin’s Bachelor of Cyber Security (Honours) is a specialised four-year course equips you with the essential skills to investigate and protect computer systems, networks and programs through exploration of best practice in the identification, diagnosis, analysis and management of cyber security challenges.
+As a result, cyber security professionals are in high demand globally.
+Deakin’s Bachelor of Cyber Security (Honours) is a specialised four-year course that equips you with the essential skills to investigate and protect computer systems, networks and programs.
+This is achieved through the exploration of best practice in the identification, diagnosis, analysis and management of cyber security challenges.

-You will assess cyber security systems in a working environment, and cover areas such as computer crime and digital forensics while gaining the skills to identify, diagnose and manage risk.
-You will undertake a professional placement, work in teams with an industry partner to tackle authentic business challenges as part of a capstone project, focus your studies by undertaking a minor in an area of your choosing, and complete an honours research project in your final year.
+You will assess cyber security systems in a working environment, covering areas such as computer crime and digital forensics while gaining the skills to identify, diagnose and manage risk.
+You can undertake a professional placement or work in teams with an industry partner to tackle authentic business challenges as part of a capstone project.
+You can also focus your studies by undertaking a minor in an area of your choosing, and you will complete an honours research project in your final year.

 Ready to secure the digital future?